mmul-it/training/MMUL-OA-01/Exercise.018.md

 1. Login as 'developer' and create the new 'testscale' project;

-2. Deploy a new application named scale-docker-app based on the context dir ncat-msg-http-port in the git repository https://github.com/mmul-it/docker;
+2. Deploy a new application named scale-docker-app based on the context dir s2i-php-helloworld in the git repository https://github.com/mmul-it/docker;

-3. Check the ReplicaSet and see if requirements are met;
+3. Check the Replication Controller and see if requirements are met;

 4. Scale the application up to 3 replicas.
-Check changes in the ReplicaSet and in the running pods;
+Check for changes in the Replication Controller and in the running pods;

 5. Scale down the application to 1 replica.
 Check and see when the operation ends;